jhpyle/docassemble/_docs/legal.md

     * `pleading.case.court.name`
     * `pleading.title`

-# Adjusting for jurisdictional variation
+# <a name="jurisdictional"></a>Adjusting for jurisdictional variation

 **docassemble** is an ideal platform for legal interviews that are applicable in multiple jurisdictions.
-The features of object-oriented programming are well-adapted to representing general rules that can be overridden by special cases, state rules that can be overriden by local rules, old law that is partially overridden by new law.
+The features of object-oriented programming are well-adapted to representing general rules that can be overridden by special cases, state rules that can be overriden by local rules, old law that is partially superseded by new law.

 The features of software packaging and the nested importation of software libraries enable collaboration among legal experts.
-For example, suppose Lawyer A is an expert in the general family law of California.
-Lawyer B is an expert in how that law is applied in Los Angeles.
-Lawyer C is an expert in how that law is applied in San Francisco.
-Lawyer A can develop the package `docassemble.family-ca` containing classes and methods for applying California Family Law to the facts of cases.
-Lawyer B can develop the package `docassemble.family-ca-la`, which imports `docassemble.family-ca` and makes modifications to the classes as necessary to express the local variations in Los Angeles.
-Lawyer C can develop the package `docassemble.family-ca-sf`, which does the same for San Francisco.
+For example, suppose Lawyer A is an expert in the general family law of the state of California.
+Lawyer B is an expert in how that law is applied in the city of Los Angeles, California.
+Lawyer C is an expert in how that law is applied in the city of San Francisco, California.
+Lawyer A can develop the package `docassemble.us-ca-family` containing classes and methods for applying California Family Law to the facts of cases.
+Lawyer B can develop the package `docassemble.us-ca-la-family`, which imports `docassemble.us-ca-family` and makes modifications to the classes as necessary to express the local variations in Los Angeles.
+Lawyer C can develop the package `docassemble.us-ca-sf-family`, which does the same for San Francisco.
 All three lawyers will take responsibility for maintaining their code.

-Then, Lawyer D could develop a statewide interview for a family law pleading, using the packages `docassemble.family-ca` and `docassemble.family-ca-sf`.
+Then, Lawyer D could develop a statewide interview for a family law pleading, using the packages `docassemble.us-ca-family`, `docassemble.family-us-ca-la`, `docassemble.family-us-ca-sf`, and any other packages that might exist.
 Lawyer D would not need to research the special variations of law in San Francisco and Los Angeles because Lawyers B and C will do all that work; Lawyer D would just need to put the pieces together.